ericyoc/hnn_attack_three_diff_defense_choices_poc/README.md

 ## Results for HNN Model with MNIST Dataset

+### Input Transformation Defense
+Input transformation is a defense technique that aims to preprocess the input data before feeding it into the model.
+The goal is to make the input more robust and less susceptible to adversarial perturbations.
+This project implements three input transformation approaches:

+1. **Image Quilting:** This technique involves dividing the input image into smaller patches and randomly replacing some of the patches with patches from clean images.
+The idea is to introduce randomness and break up the adversarial patterns.

+2. **Adversarial Logit Pairing:** In this approach, adversarial examples are generated using the Fast Gradient Sign Method (FGSM), and the model is trained to minimize the difference between the logits (pre-softmax outputs) of clean examples and their corresponding adversarial examples.
+This encourages the model to have similar predictions for clean and adversarial inputs.

+3. **Differential Privacy:** Differential privacy is a technique that adds controlled noise to the input data to protect the privacy of individual examples.
+In the context of adversarial defense, adding noise can help mitigate the impact of adversarial perturbations by making them less effective.

 ### Randomization Defense

 Randomization defense techniques involve applying random transformations to the input data during training to increase the model's robustness against adversarial attacks.
 The key idea behind randomization defense is to introduce random variations in the input data, making it harder for adversarial perturbations to have a consistent effect on the model's predictions.